techhat/grabbr/doc/configuration.rst

     id: flay
     dbhost: localhost
-    dbname: grabbr
+    dbname: flayer
     dbuser: postgres
     dbpass: ''

-Configuration in this file will override any defaults that are used inside Grabbr itself.
+Configuration in this file will override any defaults that are used inside Web Flayer itself.

 Environment Variables
 ---------------------
 Environment variables are a popular way to configure programs on a per-user basis, without modifying any configuration files.
-Any option that can be read from the command line can be defined as an environment variable, by uppercasing the name and prepending it with ``GRABBR_``.
+Any option that can be read from the command line can be defined as an environment variable, by uppercasing the name and prepending it with ``FLAYER_``.
 For instance, a ``.bash_profile`` file would define the above values as:

 .. code-block:: bash

-    EXPORT GRABBR_ID=flay
+    EXPORT FLAYER_ID=flay
-    EXPORT GRABBR_DBHOST=localhost
+    EXPORT FLAYER_DBHOST=localhost
-    EXPORT GRABBR_DBNAME=grabbr
+    EXPORT FLAYER_DBNAME=flayer
-    EXPORT GRABBR_DBUSER=postgres
+    EXPORT FLAYER_DBUSER=postgres
-    EXPORT GRABBR_DBPASS=''
+    EXPORT FLAYER_DBPASS=''

 Environment variables will override any configuration specified in the configuration file.

 Command Line Options
 --------------------
-Configuration may also be passed into Grabbr from the command line.
+Configuration may also be passed into Web Flayer from the command line.
 Any item that is configured via configuration files or environment variables will be overridden if specified from the command line.
 However, not all command line options are used for configuration.
 Many options are used for run-time only.
 Configuration options, as well as run-time options, are described below.

-In order to make Grabbr as user-friendly as possible, any command line options that are analogous to an option in wget will be used, when appropriate.
+In order to make Web Flayer as user-friendly as possible, any command line options that are analogous to an option in wget will be used, when appropriate.
 There are some options that don't match up.
-Those, and the reasoning for their deviation, are described in the Grabbr vs Wget document.
+Those, and the reasoning for their deviation, are described in the Web Flayer vs Wget document.

 API Configuration
 -----------------
-Grabbr runs a tiny web server, which can be used to set configuration in real-time.
+Web Flayer runs a tiny web server, which can be used to set configuration in real-time.
 By default this server runs on port ``42424``, and is bound to ``127.0.0.1``.
 Because there is no security (authentication, HTTPS, etc), it is highly recommended that you do _not_ change these settings.
 However, if you